Spanish Studies and Mathematics BA Hons

 Typical entry requirements

-A-level: A(Maths or Further Maths)AB inc. Spanish unless this is to be studied from beginners' level, in which case applicants should have evidence of language-learning ability (e.g. an AS or A-level in another foreign language or GCSE grade A in a foreign language).
+A-level: AAB including Mathematics or ABB including Mathematics and Further Mathematics (one of these to be at grade A).
+To include Spanish (at grade B) unless this is to be studied from beginners' level, in which case applicants should have evidence of language-learning ability (e.g. an AS or A-level in another foreign language or GCSE grade A in a foreign language).
 We normally expect three A-levels.

 General Studies: Accepted as one of 3 A-levels